Dr. Donald L. Nathanson - The Role of Affect in Learning to Read - How Shame Exacerbates Reading Difficulties

 The healthiest expression of this is when we might say yes officer, five miles over the speed limit, thank you very much sir.
 That’s healthy deference.
 What’s that line, where does an elephant sit?
 Anywhere it wants.
 That’s healthy, reasonable deference to power, but at the pathological end when we say to someone beat me, kick me, spit on me, treat me with contempt, just don’t leave me alone, that use of the Attack Self pole of the Compass of Shame is what we call masochism.
 It’s a terrible place to be in its most exaggerated form.
 In a classroom situation we’re supposed to say yes teacher, thank you very much.
 We defer to the teacher’s authority even though we’re feeling shame.

-Well, there are a lot of people who don’t like withdrawing and they sure don’t like being falsely deferential and they don’t know any way to make the feeling of shame go away, so what they concentrate on is some piece of behavior or acquisition of a skill that makes them feel good about themselves.
-We can learn some sport and we can make our prowess at that sport the center of our identity for others so that even if I’m not very good at reading, I can be great at volleyball or basketball or something else.
+Well, there are a lot of people who don’t like withdrawing, and they sure don’t like being falsely deferential, and they don’t know any way to make the feeling of shame go away.
+So what they concentrate on is some piece of behavior or acquisition of a skill that makes them feel good about themselves.
+We can learn some sport and we can make our prowess at that sport the center of our identity for others, so that even if I’m not very good at reading, I can be great at volleyball or basketball or something else.
 I don’t need to read while I’m on the basketball court, but I can feel really good if I can sink that ball.
 I can box, I can learn martial arts.
-There are a lot of things I can do, not just for their own pleasure, but because they give me a place of safety away from what the spotlight of shame was going to show me.
+There are a lot of things I can do, not just for my own pleasure, but because they give me a place of safety away from what the spotlight of shame was going to show me.

 There are other things we can do at the Avoidance pole.
 It just so happens that alcohol makes the feeling of shame go away.
 In fact I’ve said often that shame is soluble in alcohol and boiled away by cocaine and the amphetamines.
 These drugs, which we sometimes call courage in a bottle, prevent the feeling of shame from taking hold.
 A good stiff drink will ward off the horrible feeling of shame.
 So this Avoidance pole is a pretty big part of our culture.

-Now, there are times for all of us and a lifestyle for many of us when there’s nothing we can do that makes us feel good about making shame go away.
+Now, there are times for all of us, and a lifestyle for many of us, when there’s nothing we can do that makes us feel good about making shame go away.
 So what we learn to do is to diminish somebody else by the put down.
-Diminishing somebody else, putting someone else down is what we call that the Attack Other pole of the Compass, and that’s what abuse is, laughing at someone, derision.
+Diminishing somebody else, putting someone else down, is what we call The Attack Other pole of the Compass, and that’s what abuse is, laughing at someone, derision.
 All these ways that we can reduce somebody else when we feel diminished by what the shame spotlight is showing us, all of that is what we call the Attack Other pole of the Compass of Shame.

 The four poles of the Compass of Shame: Withdrawal (hiding), Attack Self (deference), Avoidance (look where I want you to look) and Attack Other (put down).
 Pretty soon the child learns at every age all four poles.
 The role of reading in this is pretty important.
 Because if this is the major experience children are having as they enter the education process and they can’t read because there’s something wrong with the code itself, then we’re exposing children to an unnecessary amount of shame experience that they must defend against when they are least skilled at handling shame.
 And if we can do anything to reduce the humiliation kids feel in school, we’re going to have a generation of kids who can learn far better than they ever have.